mauroseb/mauroseb.github.io/_posts/2022-03-18-metallb-in-bgp-mode.md

 service/test-frr exposed
 {% endhighlight %}

-The newly created ```LoadBalancer``` service is healthy, it is getting an External IP from the defined pool and has the right endpoint.
+The newly created **LoadBalancer** service is healthy, it is getting an External IP from the defined pool and has the right endpoint.

 {% highlight console %}
-oc get svc
+$ oc get svc
-NAME       TYPE           CLUSTER-IP       EXTERNAL-IP       PORT(S)        AGE test-frr   LoadBalancer   172.30.129.156   192.168.133.150   80:31749/TCP   38s
+NAME       TYPE           CLUSTER-IP       EXTERNAL-IP       PORT(S)        AGE test-frr   LoadBalancer   172.30.169.126   192.168.155.150   80:30194/TCP   33s

 $ oc describe svc test-frr
 Name:                     test-frr